Redressing the Privacy Balance for Internet Consumers

 The next critical step is for Congress to decide to move on privacy.
 Action is needed to assure that consumers continue to have confidence in their web use, regardless of where they are in the digital universe.

-Rick Boucher was a Democratic member of the U.S. House of Representatives from Virginia for 28 years and is honorary chairman of the Internet Innovation Alliance (IIA) and head of the government strategies practice at law firm Sidley Austin.
-For a longer version of this piece, go to multichannel.com/Oct2.
+Rick Boucher was a Democratic member of the U.S. House of Representatives from Virginia for 28 years and chaired the House Energy and Commerce Committee's Subcommittee on Communications and the Internet.
+He is honorary chairman of the Internet Innovation Alliance (IIA) and head of the government strategies practice at law firm Sidley Austin.